ChickenTenders2/FoodLink/README.md

 ### 11. Recipes
 Add a recipe:
-- Press create new recipe
+- Click on create new recipe
 - Enter the name, servings, prep time, cook time, and instructions
-- Press edit ingredients button
+- Click on edit ingredients button
-- Press add ingredients and fill in inputs
+- Click on add ingredients and fill in inputs
+  (repeat until all ingredients are added)
-- Press save changes
+- Click on save changes
-- Pres edit tools buttons
+- Click on edit tools buttons
+- Select tool from dropdown
+- Click on add tool button
+  (repeat until all tools are added)
+- Click on save recipe button
+Clone a recipe:
+- Select a public recipe
+- Click on the clone button
+- Repeat add recipe steps
+Edit a personal recipe:
+- Select a personal recipe
+- Click on edit recipe button
+- Repeat add recipe steps
+Delete a personal recipe:
+- Select a personal recipe
+- Click on delete button
+- Confirm delete
+Create a recipe:
+- Select a recipe
+- Click on the create recipe button
+- Change any of the quantity values as needed
+- If subtitutions are required click on the remove button
+- Click on add from inventory
+- Click on an item which is not already added and in date
+- Follow the last 2 steps for any additional ingredients aswell
+- Update the quantity inputs of each to match the amount used
+- Click on update inventory to update quantites and remove any fully used items Filter and search recipes:
+- Enter the search term
+- Click on show filters button
+- Select filters to apply
+- Click on search
+Add missing/insufficient ingredients to shopping list:
-- Pr
+- Select a recipe
+- Press shop insufficient items
+- Deselect any items not needed
+- Update quantities of any items needed
+- Click on add selected

 ### 12. Admin Dashboard (Admin Only)
 - Log in as an existing admin